top of page

 ABOUT

-Strength, flexibility, refinement, expansion, acceptance, so many states and qualities are cultivated through this practice.
+Strength, flexibility, refinement, expansion, acceptance: so many states and qualities are cultivated through this practice.
 The benefits continue to unfold for me, as I hope they will for you.
 Michael O’Neill, the author of the stunning coffee table book On Yoga put it so beautifully.
 Yoga is “the architecture of peace” and the “geometry of Love”.
-And now more than ever, we need to cultivate more of both in the world and in ourselves.
-So come practice, and be the change.
+Cultivating both is a how we better ourselves, and the world.
+I teach all ages and levels.

 IMG_8410.HEIC